top of page

 The Journey So Far for Work Package 2 of the EDCTP funded ECOWAS RegECs project

-The EDCTP funded ECOWAS RegECs project is a critical initiative aimed at bolstering the regulatory and ethical frameworks for clinical trials across the West African region.
+The ECOWAS-RegECs project, funded by the European and Developing Countries Clinical Trials Partnership (EDCTP), is a critical initiative aimed at bolstering the regulatory and ethical frameworks for clinical trials across the West African region.
 This project, implemented under the auspices of the Economic Community of West African States (ECOWAS), is designed to enhance the capabilities of National Regulatory Authorities (NRAs) and Ethics Committees (ECs) in ECOWAS member states, ensuring that they are well-equipped to oversee and regulate clinical trials in alignment with international standards.

 Facilitated Virtual Joint Advice Session

-The first virtual scientific advice simulation took place from 31st July 2024 – 1st August 2024 using the first-in-human Clinical Trial Application (CTA) for INO-4500.
-Trainees participated in orientation and preparatory training on the CTA process.
-They used AVAREF templates and reviewed CTA documentation individually or in groups, with optional supervisory support, to prepare for the joint assessment.
+The first virtual scientific advice simulation took place from 31st July 2024 to 1st August 2024 via Zoom using the first-in-human Clinical Trial Application (CTA) for INO-4500.
+Prior to the virtual simulation, which took place on 31st July 2024, trainees participated in an orientation and preparatory training on the scientific advice process.
+They provided responses to the developers' questions, which were discussed and finalized during the simulation meeting.

 Lessons Learned Exercise

-A virtual lessons-learnt session was held on 1st August 2024 via Zoom.
+A virtual lessons-learned session was held on 1st August 2024.
 In this session, participants took part in a debriefing session to reflect on the process, discuss challenges, and identify lessons learned to improve future assessments and encourage continuous learning.

 Collaborations